 installed, you can build DyNet with GPU support by adding

 -DBACKEND=cuda to your cmake options.
-This will result in three
+The linking method is exactly

 When running DyNet with CUDA on GPUs, some of DyNet’s functionalities